• Skip to primary navigation

 • 3 tablespoons cornstarch

-• 4 cups mixed small fruit cut-up strawberries, blueberries, raspberries
+• 4 cups mixed fresh small fruit cut-up strawberries, blueberries, raspberries

 • 1 teaspoon lemon zest finely grated